11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 STAY IN AGIA PELAGIA: If you want to give scuba a try in Heraklion, check Sunday Life Club with stunning views of Agia Pelagia Bay at a very affordable price, I’ve stayed there twice and I’d go back without second thoughts!

-Please, help us protect the beaches in Crete.
-Respect the environment and don’t leave any trash on the beach.
+🏖️ Please, help us protect the beaches in Crete.
+Respect the environment and don’t leave any trash behind.

 Hey!
 Don’t Leave Without Pinning this Where to Go Scuba Diving in Crete Guide!